dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 **Is there a product roadmap?**

 There’s a high-level roadmap published [here](Upcoming-Features).
 If you have a specific feature request or find a bug, please [file a ticket on GitHub](https://github.com/dreamfactorysoftware/dsp-core/issues) or post it on the [community forum](http://community.dreamfactory.com/).

+**How is DreamFactory different than API Management software?**

+DreamFactory is different than API management software in a fundamental way.
+API management requires you to build REST APIs yourself and helps you manage your custom APIs.
+DreamFactory, on the other hand, automatically generates REST APIs for you and manages all the backend security for those APIs.

+The core principles behind DreamFactory are simple: 1) backend data resides almost exclusively in SQL, NoSQL, and file storage systems; 2) data transport between client and server is best done with REST and JSON (particularly for mobile apps, single page web apps, and IoT apps); 3) REST APIs for SQL, NoSQL, and file storage are well understood and SHOULD BE STANDARD for the vast majority of use cases.

+As such, DreamFactory creates the REST APIs for SQL, NoSQL, and file storage on your behalf, so you don’t have to write your own REST APIs, reinventing the wheel once again.
+A common question is “how flexible are these auto-generated APIs?”
+The answer is that CRUD operations on SQL, NoSQL, and file storage share the same common characteristics, so the auto-generated APIs are comprehensive and cover virtually every common use case scenario.

+That said, if you have custom API requirements, you can add any remote web service as a RESTful service inside DreamFactory and leverage DreamFactory’s SSO and role system to govern end user access to your custom APIs.